- Mental Health»

 Moral of the poem: Confront your critters by going up to the attics of your minds and facing that which continues to haunt you.

 Consider seeing a therapist who can help you on your healing journey to once and for all unburden yourself from the heavy wounds of shame.

 It may require a professional to assist you in lifting the heavy burdens created by unresolved, painful memories of traumatic events.

 No longer allow the dust and cobwebs in your attic to build up and keep you from moving forward and living a happy, healthy life, free of bad memories.

-Reveal Your Hidden Traumas
+Revealing Your Hidden Traumas

-Sunlight in the Attic Will Illuminate Hidden Secrets
+Sunlight in the "Attic" Will Illuminate Hidden Secrets

 Beautiful Song About Unresolved Pain and Living a Secret Life